All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 The rapid adoption of the marmoset as an animal model in neuroscience has created a high demand for venues to facilitate interaction, exchange practical information and form new collaborations.
 In this event a panel of investigators will play “Marmoset Jeopardy,” a game to survey recent research.
 Students will submit images of their data for panelists to identify and reveal the answers.
 Later the floor will be open for questions to panelists and brief announcements, followed by time to socialize.

-Co-Chair: William Pearce
+Co-Chairs: William Pearce

 Guests: Wen Chen